Helmut Martin: Biography

-From 1990 Martin was involved in the German Association for Chinese Studies (DVCS) and was its chair 1995 until the time of his death.
+From 1990 Martin was involved in the German Association for Chinese Studies (DVCS) and was its chair from 1995 until the time of his death.

 Since 1974, when he translated and published previously unpublished works of Mao Zedong, Martin had a tense relationship with the PR China.
 He was barred from entering the PRC because of his criticism of the Chinese leadership, his sympathy for Chinese writers and intellectuals and his views on the violent ending of the Tian’anmen protests in 1989.

 He took his own life on 8 June 1999, aged 59, and is buried in the Melaten-Friedhof, Cologne.

 Publications

 Martin published hundreds of articles on China and Chinese literature and was also the editor of several publications about China.